NCC approves disconnection of exchange telecoms from MTN over debt - Businessday NG

 The Nigerian Communications Commission (NCC) has approved the disconnection of Exchange Telecommunications Limited from MTN Nigeria Communications Limited over unpaid interconnect charges.

-Reuben Mouka, director, public affairs, in a statement on Friday, disclosed that Exchange Telecoms was found to have no sufficient justification for its inability to settle the charges, following a thorough review of the application and the circumstances surrounding the debt.
+Reuben Mouka, director, of public affairs, In a statement on Friday, disclosed that Exchange Telecoms was found to have no sufficient justification for its inability to settle the charges, following a thorough review of the application and the circumstances surrounding the debt.

-According to the commission, Exchange was given an opportunity to respond to the application for disconnection and present its case, but its explanations were deemed unsatisfactory.
+According to the commission, Exchange was allowed to respond to the application for disconnection and present its case, but its explanations were deemed unsatisfactory.

 The disconnection, approved under Section 100 of the Nigerian Communications Act 2003 and the 2012 Guidelines for Procedure for Granting Approval to Disconnect Telecommunications Operators, will take effect five days from the date of the notice.